qaintumai/quantum/quantum_neural_networks/README.md

 This implementation of quantum neural networks (QNN) utilizes the Continuous-Variable (CV) model of Quantum Computing.
 One key advantage of quantum computing is its inherent parallel processing capability, enabled by the superposition property of computational basis states.
-This advantage is further enhanced in Analog (CV) Quantum Computing (AQC), which offers a higher number of basis states compared to Digital (qubit-based or discrete) Quantum Computing (DQC) To see the difference between AQC and DQC, refer to [Quantum computing overview](https://arxiv.org/pdf/2206.07246).
+This advantage is further enhanced in Analog (CV) Quantum Computing (AQC), which offers a higher number of basis states compared to Digital (qubit-based or discrete) Quantum Computing (DQC).

 The Quantum Neural Network (QNN) architecture used in this repository is based on [Continuous variable quantum neural networks](https://arxiv.org/pdf/1806.06871v1.pdf).
 The key features in this